Skyler-Hawkins/BlockSwap/README.md

 # BlockSwap
 [BlockSwap](https://blockswap-sandy.vercel.app/)

 ### Blockswap is a web3 based cryptocurrency swapping application.
-It was developed in Solidity for the contracts, and React for the front-end development.
+The smart contracts were developed in the Solidity language, and React for the front-end development.
 This site is a dive into develpoing blockchain applications. and I can confidently say that Solidity is a very difficult language to use.

 ### The site requires a metamask account to use, and BNB testcoin.
 The functionality is limited to Ethereum and BNB swapping, but theoretically the contract would be able to support other transactions if a valid liquidity pool is set up.